PCSK9 Inhibitors: A Newer Class of Cholesterol Busters

 Larger studies are ongoing or are now available looking at PCSK9 inhibitor ability to lower outcomes like heart attack or stroke, and results suggest cardiovascular events could be significantly lowered.

 PCSK9 Inhibitors: Just the Basic Facts

-More studies of a larger population size are ongoing to fully define outcomes like prevention of heart attack, stroke, and other cardiovascular disease.
-These drugs are monoclonal antibodies (MABs), an expensive drug type, and cost roughly $14,000 per year (cash price without insurance) in the US.
+These drugs are monoclonal antibodies (MABs) and cost roughly $14,000 per year (cash price without insurance) in the US.
 They are also approved in the European Union.

 Praluent (alirocumab) by Sanofi/Regeneron

 In July 2015, alirocumab (Praluent) by Sanofi and Regeneron was the first PCSK9 inhibitor to receive an FDA-approval.
 Clinical studies included ODYSSEY, an 18-month, phase 3 trial of 2,341 high-risk patients with high cholesterol on statin therapy.
 LDL was reduced over 60 percent after 24 weeks, and remained low over 78 weeks.

 The incidence of pre-specified cardiac adverse events like heart attack or stroke were lower in the alirocumab group (1.7%) compared to placebo (3.3%), but full cardiovascular outcomes are not known yet.
 The labeling states that the effect of Praluent on cardiovascular morbidity and mortality has not been determined.
 Ongoing trials with Praluent are assessing cardiovascular outcomes like heart attack or stroke.
 Investigators are looking at a composite endpoint of heart disease death, heart attacks, strokes (fatal and non-fatal), and angina.
 Final trial results from Sanofi/Regeneron are expected in late 2017 or 2018.